EnaihoVFX/xPortal/README.md

 - **🎯 Smart Pricing** - Data-driven agents evaluate opportunities rationally, leading to more accurate market prices
 - **👥 Full Control** - Monitor and manage your agents while they handle trading behind the scenes

+## 📦 Repository Overview

+This repository includes both the dashboard and the on-chain smart contracts used by Xportal:

+- `frontend/` — Next.js dashboard (App Router) with agent management, markets, portfolio, analytics
+- `contracts/` (Hardhat project) — Core prediction market contracts and tooling
+- Root configs and documentation (this README, environment examples, deployment helpers)

 ## 🏗️ How It Works

 Your personal AI traders work autonomously behind the scenes through a sophisticated four-step process: